 If there isn’t a wire in the C connector

-See if there’s a C wire connected to your system’s board that you can connect to your thermostat.
+Check if there’s a C wire connected to your system’s board that you can connect to your thermostat.

 - WARNING: High voltage

-Turn off power to your home at the breaker, fuse box or system switch to protect yourself and help prevent damage to your system.

-- Your furnace may be in a less accessible place like an attic or basement.
+Be sure to turn off power to your home at the breaker, fuse box or system switch to protect yourself and help prevent damage to your system.
+Your furnace may be in a less accessible place like an attic or basement.

-- If you're not sure that you can safely access your furnace, contact a Nest Pro in your area to help troubleshoot your issue.
+- If you're not sure that you can safely access your furnace, contact a local pro in your area to help troubleshoot your issue.

-- If you don’t have a spare wire your Nest Pro may have to run a new wire from your system to your thermostat.
+- Your local pro may also be able to run a new wire from your system to your thermostat.
 Costs can vary depending on how difficult running the new wire will be.
-Ask your Pro for an estimate.
+Ask your pro for an estimate.

-Note: Nest Pros are independent companies or contractors that Nest works with to help you install your Nest products.
+Note: Pros are independent companies or contractors that Nest works with to help you install your Nest products.
 Although they are not employed by Nest, we try to maintain a network of well-rated installers for our customers to work with.